mattcroat/joy-of-code/posts/sveltekit-progressive-enhancement/sveltekit-progressive-enhancement.md

 published: 2022-11-28
 category: sveltekit
 series: false
-draft: true
 ---

 # Progressive Form Enhancement With SvelteKit

+{% embed src="https://www.youtube.com/embed/6pv70d7i-3Q" title="Progressive Form Enhancement With SvelteKit" %}

 ## Table of Contents

-## We Forgot How Forms Work
+## How Do Forms Work?

 By the end of this post you're going to learn how to use progressive enhancement in SvelteKit and understand the history that led us here.